Verify Kryptos K4 Yourself

 - Helper-card layer.
 The four helper cards (g_X, g_Y, g_Z1, g_Z2), the f-table and the KRYPTOSA → IDQLNAME signature, the Z1 binary mask from KALPHA structure.

-- Structural signatures.
-SUB UMBRA FLOREO, AMID GRAY / I MAP J, KYPT / ROSA balance laws, ANDER → KYARX, K / C / S → T / Z / K closure.
+- Structural signatures (working theory).
+SUB UMBRA FLOREO, AMID GRAY / I MAP J, KYPT / ROSA balance laws, ANDER → KYARX, K / C / S → T / Z / K (superseded).

 How to verify: step by step